MRAlirad/foundry-defi-stablecoin/README.md

 ### The Bug

-In the previous lesson I alluded to there being a severe bug, one of the changes made in the code base since then is mitigating this bug.

-Did you find it?

-The issue was found in how we calculated our Health Factor originally.
+The issue was in how we calculated our Health Factor originally.

 ```solidity
 function _healthFactor(address user) private view returns(uint256){